 - In the Disney short Ben And Me, Ben Franklin does this while shaking hands with his good friend, Amos Mouse, after promising not to play another trick on him, which led to Ben's famous discovery of electricity.

 - Edgar does this when making a promise to Victor in Frankenweenie.

-- In Meet the Robinsons, The Bowler Hat Guy finds Lewis and asks him to fix his time machine.
+- In Meet the Robinsons, The Bowler Hat Guy finds Lewis and asks him to fix his memory scanner.
 Lewis agrees to do it if he promises to take him back in time to meet his birth mother.
 The Bowler Hat Guy promises while the viewer sees his fingers crossed behind his back.
-Later on, after the Bowler Hat Guy betrays Lewis after the time machine is fixed, Lewis calls him out on breaking his promise while Bowler Hat Guy responds, "Crossies!
+Later on, after the Bowler Hat Guy betrays Lewis after the memory scanner is fixed, Lewis calls him out on breaking his promise while Bowler Hat Guy responds, "Crossies!
 Doesn't count!"

 - In The Truman Show, Truman's wife doing this covertly in their wedding picture tips him off to The Masquerade.

 - In Willy Wonka & the Chocolate Factory, when Wonka gives the kids Everlasting Gobstoppers and makes them promise not to tell another living soul about them, Veruca crosses her fingers behind her back.
 In Julie Dawn Cole's memoir, she mentions that she did that in-character as Veruca, and the director wasn't familiar with the gesture and had to have it explained.
 Once he was told, he insisted on a close-up of it.

 - In Sesame Street Presents: Follow That Bird, Ruthie and Floyd do this when Miss Finch asks them where Big Bird ran off to.